-Major League Baseball is one of the biggest and most lucrative industries known to mankind.
-The average net worth of a pro baseball team in 2011, according to a report by Forbes, at $605 million, marks a 16-percent increase from the playing season prior.
+Major League Baseball is one of the biggest and most lucrative industries out there.
+The average net worth of a pro baseball team in 2011, according to a report by Forbes, at $605 million, marking a 16-percent increase from the playing season prior.
 And that’s nothing compared to the broadcast rights MLB recently struck with Fox and Turner Broadcasting — $12.4 billion over the next eight years.
-Baseball isn’t just sport; it’s big business.
+Baseball isn’t just a sport; it’s a big business.

-Sometimes, there’s a downside to how athletes manage their money.
+Most athletes, however, don’t know how to manage their large salaries.
 A Sports Illustrated poll stated that over 78 percent of former pro football players go broke after retirement; and 60 percent of basketball players are in the red just five years after retiring from the game.

 By many accounts, pro baseball players aren’t much better.
-Though we may admire our favorite athletes for their superhuman feats of sportsmanship and athletic ability, when it comes to personal finance, it’s a whole different ballgame.
+Though we might admire our favorite athletes for their superhuman feats of sportsmanship and athletic ability, when it comes to personal finance, it’s a whole different story.